tuckerweibell/recipe/src/components/EzLayout/EzLayout.md

 Layouts should:

-* Be used for small-scale layout tasks when you want to lay out a horizontal row of content
+* Be used for small-scale layout tasks
+* Be used when you want to lay out a horizontal row of content OR
+* Be used when you want to layout out a vertical stack of content that would otherwise be inline

 Layouts should not: